-KHCC provides resources to empower Bronx residents from cradle to career to advance education and well being for a vibrant community.
-We achieve this in an environment that fosters academic milestones, literacy, mental health support, nutrition, technology and the arts.
+KHCC provides resources to empower Bronx residents by providing an environment that fosters academic milestones, literacy, mental health support, nutrition, technology, and the arts.

 KHCC seeks volunteers through three main areas:

 - Service & Skills - Corporate engagement, family and community service

 - Membership - Board of Directors and Advisory Boards

 - Weekly internships & volunteerism

 Service & Skills

 Corporate Engagement: Impact Brochure